jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_cookbook/clustering.rst

 This recipe demonstrates the basic workflow of applying clusterers using K-Means clustering (:ref:`Fit KMeans`) and the :ref:`test dataset <test_dataset>`.

-.. seealso:: You can find all the available transformation algorithms :ref:`here <Clustering>`.
+.. seealso:: You can find all the available clustering algorithms :ref:`here <Clustering>`.

 #.
 Open the test dataset
 #.
 In the processing toolbox go to :menuselection:`EnMAP-Box --> Clustering --> Fit KMeans`